Winston Peters: Domestic politics

-In mid June 2024, Acting Prime Minister Peters and Housing Minister Chris Bishop jointly announced that the Government would begin consultation on policy changes that would allow "granny flats" (or dwellings of 60 meters or less) to be built outside of the resource consent process.
+In mid June 2024, acting prime minister Peters and Housing Minister Chris Bishop jointly announced that the Government would begin consultation on policy changes that would allow "granny flats" (or dwellings of 60 meters or less) to be built outside of the resource consent process.

 In late June 2024, Peters invoked the first use of the "agree to disagree" provisions in the coalition agreements in response to the Government's announcement that it would allow the Royal Commission of Inquiry into COVID-19 Lessons Learned in its present form and retain Tony Blakely as its chair.
 The Government also confirmed that the second phase of the inquiry would examine vaccine efficacy and safety, the use of vaccine mandates and the socio-economic disruption caused by the Government's pandemic response policies.
 Peters also claimed that the initial inquiry was "designed to cover the Labour Party's backside, to cover their incompetence and to cover the gross waste of the Covid lockdown months."
 In response, Labour leader Chris Hipkins accused Peters of appealing to conspiracy theorists and joked that Peters would prefer former TVNZ host and anti-vaccination activist Liz Gunn as a commissioner.
 Peters countered by saying that Hipkins could "go down the rabbit hole that he's talking about and stay down there."

-After the Interislander ferry DEV Aratere ran aground after leaving Picton harbour on 21 June, Peters alleged in mid-July 2024 that KiwiRail had covered up the cause of the Arateres grounding and claimed that a crew member had left the boat on autopilot while having a cup of coffee.
+After the Interislander ferry Aratere ran aground after leaving Picton harbour on 21 June, Peters alleged in mid-July 2024 that KiwiRail had covered up the cause of the Arateres grounding and claimed that a crew member had left the boat on autopilot while having a cup of coffee.
 Peters' allegations were disputed by Interislander operations general manager Duncan Roy.
-Interislander subsequently acknowledged that a crew member had prematurely selected a turn on the autopilot that caused the ferry to sail offcourse to Titoki Bay instead of its intended shore point "The Snout."
+Interislander subsequently acknowledged that a crew member had prematurely selected a turn on the autopilot that caused the ferry to sail off course to Titoki Bay instead of its intended shore point "The Snout."

 On 23 March 2025, Peters delivered a state of the nation speech at the James Hay Theatre in Christchurch, focusing on alleged wokeism and DEI issues.
 The event was picketed by both pro and anti-greyhound racing, pro-Palestinian and pro-Israel protesters.

 On 31 May 2025, ACT leader David Seymour succeeded Peters as deputy prime minister, under the terms of the coalition agreement in November 2023.
-In late May 2025, Peters told Radio New Zealand that his role as deputy prime minister had been to "offer experience... in a environment where a lot of ministers were new," but added that the position came with a heavier workload and limits around expression.
-After resigning as deputy prime minister, Peters has expressed interest in focusing on New Zealand First's election campaign during the 2026 general election including roadshows.
+In late May 2025, Peters told Radio New Zealand that his role as deputy prime minister had been to "offer experience... in an environment where a lot of ministers were new," but added that the position came with a heavier workload and limits around expression.
+After resigning as deputy prime minister, Peters has expressed interest in focusing on New Zealand First's election campaign during the 2026 New Zealand general election including roadshows.
 In late May, Peters also "permanently" ruled out working with Labour leader Chris Hipkins.